 Every business owner on earth has asked this question at some point or another… They lament, “does advertising really work?
 Am I wasting my money?
 Please, someone, explain to me how this all works.”

-I saw it first hand in my very first copywriting job.
-I worked for a catalog company named Norm Thompson.
-That’s where I first experienced the power of a good headline and the importance of story telling.
-I also saw the business side of it… the magic of the right product/audience match, the wisdom of targeting, and the value of a great mailing list.
+I also enjoyed the business side of it… the magic of the right product/audience match, the wisdom of targeting, and the value of a great mailing list.

-Norm Thompson sells apparel and accessories to an affluent, older crowd.
+Norm Thompson used long copy to sell apparel and accessories to an affluent, older crowd.
 Every time we sent out a new catalog or a new direct response letter to our list we saw tremendous results.
 Often north of 30% response rate!
 The money came pouring in.
 Literally.

 In its heyday Norm Thompson was a 200 million dollar company, and it was built entirely on the strength of its direct mail advertising.
+That was the business model.
 Does that not prove that advertising works?

 I saw the same kind of results while writing infomercials.
 That kind of advertising is measurable down to the second, and highly lucrative — when done right.